ziap/ziap.github.io/content/blog/polymorphism/index.md

 ```

 This is great!
 It automatically figures out how to compute the area for every
 shape that we throw at it.
-We don't need to manually handle every single case,
+We don’t need to manually handle every single case,
-and even though the shapes are heap allocated `std::unique_ptr`, makes working
+and even though the shapes are heap allocated, `std::unique_ptr` makes working
 with them less painful.
-Also, notice how I didn't show a single line of code on
+Also, notice how I didn’t show a single line of code on
-how to compute the area, because with polymorphism, it actually doesn't matter.
+how to compute the area, because with polymorphism, it actually doesn’t matter.
-But currently we still hard-code the shapes, so this is possible even with
+But currently we are still hard-coding the shapes, so this is still possible
-compile-time polymorphism.
-So let's justify this by importing the shapes from
+even compile-time polymorphism.
+Let’s justify this by importing the shapes from
 the file.

 ```c++